 After every two or three stations, briefly ask for more check ins.

-When completely done, ask for any “late check ins before we close the net” and let late check ins have their say as soon as they call in.
+When completely done, ask: “Are there any late check ins before we close the net” and let late check ins have their say as soon as they call in.

 “The David Sarnoff Radio Club Net is closed at (TIME), thank you all.
 This is [your callsign] “